ConnorJ-MC/solataire-project/README.md

  **Known Issues / Limitations**

 - Drag‑and‑drop movement is not implemented (click‑to‑move only)
-- UI layout may vary slightly depending on screen resolution
+- UI layout may off ir unfinished while full screen

 ---